← Back to main FAQ’S

 When will I get my scores back?

-Generally, scores are available online 2 to 3 weeks after the day of the test.
+Generally, scores are available online 2 weeks after the day of the test.
 You should also receive scores in the mail in about 4 to 6 weeks.

 ↑ Back to top